Seattle University School of Law, J.D., cum laude, 2008

 Prior to becoming an attorney, Michael spent two years as a software developer for BEA systems (now part of Oracle) and five years as a software developer for Microsoft, where he helped develop Excel 2002 and 2007.
 His work experience in the field allows Michael to be even more attuned to his clients’ needs.

-Currently, Michael provides clients with counseling, prosecution, and litigation in patent, copyright, and trademark matters in a wide range of technologies that include software, electronics, wireless telecommunications, medical devices, and mechanical systems.
+Currently, Michael provides clients with counseling, prosecution, and litigation in patent, copyright, and trademark matters in a wide range of technologies that include software, electronics, machine learning, wireless telecommunications, medical devices, and mechanical systems.

 In his free time, Michael enjoys snowboarding, cross-country skiing, and photography.